-As the executioner prepares to bring his scythe down upon the Doctor’s exposed neck, Sue spots a fatal flaw:
+As the executioner prepares to bring his scythe down on the Doctor’s exposed neck, Sue spots a fatal flaw.

-Sue: It’s impossible to execute somebody like that.
-The point of the scythe will hit the ground long before the blade reaches the Doctor’s neck.
-The only way to do it would be to pull the scythe up from below the neck, taking the head off in a backward, sweeping motion.
+Sue: It’s impossible to execute someone like that.
+The tip of the scythe will hit the ground long before the blade reaches the Doctor’s neck.
+The only way to do it would be to pull the scythe up from below the neck, taking the head off in a backwards motion.
 The idiots.

-It’s academic anyway because the execution has been stayed, thanks to some very important men with beards.
+It’s all academic, anyway, because the execution has been stayed, thanks to some very important men with beards.

 Sue: Good Lord.
 The direction is killing me now.
 Has he never heard of a close-up?
-It’s just blokes milling around like they are sharing a really cramped stage together.
+This is just blokes milling around like they’re sharing a cramped stage together.
 It’s embarrassing.

-Sue: He’s basically an alien Two Face.
-Actually, I think the mould went wrong and they had to write this bit in to explain the damage.
+Sue: I think the mould went wrong and they had to write that bit in to explain the damage.
 That’s my theory anyway.

 She is impressed with the overall effect, though.

 Sue: Why is Nyssa listening to early Genesis?
-I’m sure this track is from Trespass.
+I’m sure this track is from the album Trespass.
 And what is she doing with that hostess trolley?
-Oooh, that’s a nice bedspread.
+Ooh, that’s a nice bedspread…

 Nyssa returns to the console room.